Forum selection clause: United States

+Specific issues

 Corporate bylaws

 Prior to 2010, it was uncommon for American corporations to insert forum selection clauses in their bylaws.
 But that situation changed.
 Surveying the case law in 2015, Bonnie Roe, Daniel Tabak, and Jonathan Hofer have argued (in Lexology) that forum selection bylaws have become an established part of corporate governance in only a few short years.
 Their conclusion is that a board of directors adopting a forum selection bylaw "can reasonably expect" that the bylaw will be enforced.

 Consumer contracts

 The enforceability of forum selection clauses in the consumer field is controversial.
 Many opponents of enforcement argue that the contracts that include such forum selection clause are contracts of "adhesion".
 This position is well summarized in an article in the Chicago-Kent Law Review by Marty Gould, who argues that, unlike most federal courts – which have enforced such clauses in the consumer context – a state court in Illinois correctly refused enforcement in connection with a claim relating to an online dating service contract.
 Proponents of enforceability take issue with the assertion of "adhesion".